Home | Volume 49 | Article number 56

 Methods

 The study ensured rigorous data collection and validation processes, including cross-referencing prices with official records from Nigeria's National Bureau of Statistics (NBS) to enhance the reliability of the findings.
 The authors also conducted follow-up interviews with key stakeholders to gain deeper insights into the underlying factors influencing price changes.
-A statistical analysis of proportions was conducted on MS Excel, reporting price changes per quarter.
+A statistical analysis of proportions was conducted on MS Excel, with price changes reported per quarter.
 In the sections below on results and discussions, we describe these findings and highlight the role of evidence generation in developing context-driven public policies for health markets.

 Results